jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 To view your app on the web, in the Deploy stage, click the URL under the LAST EXECUTION RESULT heading.
 If you already had the app open in a browser window, refresh the page.
 To view your app’s Bluemix dashboard, click its the tile where the app name is displayed.

 ![Our really cool app][36]

-In this tutorial, you configured a single stage for deployment.
-You might want more stages; for example, so that you can have separate instances for testing and production.
-If so, create more stages that contain the jobs that you want to run.

-When you build and deploy apps by using Bluemix, your Bluemix billing account might be charged.
-A project is granted 60 minutes of free build time per month.
-For more information about pricing for any service, see the [Bluemix Pricing page](https://bluemix.net/#/pricing).

 ---